 When estimating the amount of pain and suffering damages in a particular case, many attorneys use a simple formula.
 The formula involves multiplying the economic damages suffered by the victim by three.
 In cases that involve permanent or severe injuries, economic damages may be multiplied by five.

 In some instances, a per diem formula may be used instead of a multiplier formula.
-With a per diem formula, a personal injury attorney representing a plaintiff may ask for a daily rate to be assigned by the jury for the pain and suffering experienced by the plaintiff.
+With a per diem formula, a personal injury lawyer representing a plaintiff may ask for a daily rate to be assigned by the jury for the pain and suffering experienced by the plaintiff.
 That daily rate is then multiplied by the number of days the victim has experienced pain and suffering, including any future days that pain and suffering may be expected to continue.